 Calling engineered hardwood “fake wood flooring” doesn’t do justice to this innovative material, and we simply won’t stand for it (though we will stand on it).
 Engineered wood might not be solid throughout, but it is real hardwood—oak, mahogany, even teak—fixed to a fiberboard or plywood core.

-Plus, the best engineered wood flooring uses high-quality materials, a thick veneer, and behaves the same as traditional wood.
+Plus, the best-engineered wood flooring uses high-quality materials and a thick veneer and behaves the same as traditional wood.
 Once it’s installed in your sunroom, it’s virtually impossible to tell the difference.

 #4.
 Carpet Tile: Warm, Fuzzy, and Easy to Replace